Maltronic/emergency-travel-documents/bookingbug-etd-integration-specification.md

 BookingBug offer a set of UI widgets and API to perform the integration with their booking system.
 BookingBug will be responsible for the development of the ETD "Book your appointment" screen so an integration work needs to be carried out to "inject" this step/screen into the ETD application flow seamlessly.

-Main work here is to define both the **input fields** to be sent to BookingBug when calling the appointment screen and **the callback and the response parameters** from BookingBug that the ETD web application will receive.
+The main work here is to define both the **input fields** to be sent to BookingBug when calling the appointment screen and **the callback and the response parameters** from BookingBug that the ETD web application will receive.

 ![High Level Flow](images/bookingbug-integration.jpg)